hnorthcote/Nutrition/README.md

 Steps to take:
-Find if the recipe puppy API can handle the recipe, ingredients, photos and video.
-I got other back up API’s in case it can do only one of them.
+Find if the edamam API can hand out the recipe and nutritional information.
+I looked at other API’s but this one seems to be the only one to be free for the data I need.
-As a second backup I can hardcode the photos and videos to each selection I’ll create my own search objects for each dish with their relevant arrays, this will force me to only have 12 dishes to start with, including 4 appetizers and  5 main dishes and 3 deserts.
+I’ll create my own search parsers for each dish , this will force me to only have 10 dishes to start with, including 3 appetizers and  4 main dishes and 3 deserts.
 If time allows I’ll increase the menu.
 The site must be built using most of the technologies learned, such as vanilla JS, jQuery, CSS, HTML and AJAX to create the page.

-Wireframing:
 The page has 2 stages, a search presentation and a recipe presentation.
 Here are both of this:
 Stage one: